EricGhildyal/CS1653CryptoProject/reports/phase-4.md

 As in T4, the user establishes a secure connection with the Group Server using Diffie Hellman and AES in CBC mode.
 The user will submit a request for a token to the group server, which includes a username and password.
 As in T2, the server will return a signed token, but instead of this token being used for authentication with file servers, it will only be used for further authentication with the group server.
-Whenever the user wants to access a file server it must first get a signed token from the group server that includes a target server.
-If the user has this cached it may use it, but otherwise they must contact the group server, authenticating with their token, to get a new token signed.
+Whenever the user wants to access a file server it must first get a signed token from the group server that includes the public RSA key of a target server.
+If the user has this cached it may use it, but otherwise they must contact the group server, authenticating with their token and providing the fileserver's public key, to get a new token signed.
 The user will then send this new token to file server, which makes the same signature checks for token modification and forgery as in T2, but now also check for the inclusion of the file server's public rsa fingerprint in the signature.
 **Arguments:**
 This mechanism protects against file servers from stealing your key and using it on other servers because of the included RSA fingerprint in the token that will cause any server other than the one listed in the token to reject the token.